OneSilverBullet/silvergamer.github.io/_posts/2024-4-20-AdvancedDSD2.md

 * SOAP message
 * XML encoding

+Points:

+XML works as the encoding format.
+* SOAP message use XML as its default encoding format.
+* SOAP message contains Envelope, Header and Body.
+* Each elements in SOAP message are encoded as XML.

 (6) Unlike CORBA, **a client and client-side middleware** need not be in the **same programming language** in web services because:
 * the client and the middleware communicate using XML
 * the client and the middleware communicate using SOAP